Collatz conjecture: Statement of the problem

 (that is: a_{i} is the value of f applied to n recursively i times; a_{i} = f (n)).

 The Collatz conjecture is: This process will eventually reach the number 1, regardless of which positive integer is chosen initially.
 That is, for each $n$, there is some $i$ with $a_i = 1$.

 If the conjecture is false, it can only be because there is some starting number which gives rise to a sequence that does not contain 1.
 Such a sequence would either enter a repeating cycle that excludes 1, or increase without bound.
 No such sequence has been found.

-The smallest i such that a_{i} < a_{0} is called the stopping time of n.
-Similarly, the smallest k such that a_{k} = 1 is called the total stopping time of n.
+The smallest i such that a_{i} < a_{0} (i.e., how many iterations to reach a number less than the starting number) is called the stopping time of n.
+Similarly, the smallest k such that a_{k} = 1 (i.e., how many iterations to reach 1) is called the total stopping time of n.
 If one of the indexes i or k does not exist, we say that the stopping time or the total stopping time, respectively, is infinite.

 The Collatz conjecture asserts that the total stopping time of every n is finite.
 It is also equivalent to saying that every n ≥ 2 has a finite stopping time.

 Since 3n + 1 is even whenever n is odd, one may instead use the "shortcut" form of the Collatz function: